-Reduced Fee Scale: For students, and persons managing financial hardship, please inquire about reduced fees.
+Reduced Fee Scale: For those managing financial hardship, please inquire about reduced fees, or alternative scheduling options.

-Payment & Insurance Info: I accept cash, checks and credit card payments.
-If you have a flexible spending account, or insurance that covers my services, I am happy to provide you with monthly, quarterly or annual receipts.
+Payment & Insurance Info: Payment is requested upon receipt of services.
+I accept cash, checks, credit cards, paypal, venmo and zelle.
+If you have a flexible spending account, or insurance that covers psychotherapy, I am happy to provide you with quarterly or annual receipts.
 Please note, I am considered an "out of network" provider.

 My work with clients in private practice is deeply informed by a lifelong cultivation of embodied practices, starting with martial arts when I was 14 and growing up in southeastern Michigan.
 By 1998, to heal some chronic back pain, I turned to Yoga and fell in love.
 The next decade would find me immersed in the practical and spiritual aspects of the mind and body as expressed through Hatha Yoga, Thai massage, Tantric Saivism, Tibetan Buddhism, and a variety of meditation practices.